 The August Fair, Malaga

 This is my favourite festival as my other half is from Gibraltar, which is very close to Malaga, up the road on the Costa Del Sol.
 I absolutely adore Andalucia and the city of Malaga itself is a beautiful and deeply historic place that I can’t get enough of visiting.
 If what you’re looking for is a combination of great beaches, stunning architecture, wonderful food, music and fascinating historical sites, then you can’t go wrong with Malaga.

 In the middle of August, the city hosts the “Feria de Dia” (Day Fair), with music, traditional dances and street markets.
 Every night, the “Feria de Noche” (Night Fair) takes place just outside the city centre, with dance shows, food stalls and other activities on offer.
 If you like Flamenco, then Malaga’s August Fair is a must-do.

-The one thing to always look out for with summer festivals in Spain is the heat.
+The one thing to always look out for with Spanish summer festivals is the heat.
 My advice is to roughly decide the night before what you’re going to do tomorrow and plan your breaks.
 Keep well hydrated and enjoy yourself without tiring yourself out on your first day.
 Trust me, you’re not going to be disappointed!